-The Plan's exposure to a concentration of credit risk is limited by the diversification of investments across thirteen participant-directed fund elections.
-Additionally, the investments within each participant-directed fund election are further diversified into varied financial markets.
+The Plan's exposure to a concentration of credit risk is limited by the diversification of investments across fifteen participant-directed fund elections.
+Additionally, the investments within each participant-directed fund election are further diversified into varied financial instruments, with the exception of the Intel Stock Fund, which invests in a single security.
 The Plan's exposure to credit risk on the wrapper contracts is limited to the fair value of the contracts with each counterparty.